katharinastarzer21/dedl-notebook-template/README.md

 # dedl-notebook-template
-emplate-Repository for Destination Earth Notebook Gallery with CI/CD.
+Template-Repository for Destination Earth Notebook Gallery with CI/CD.